webtor-io/embed-sdk-js/README.md

 ## Element attributes
 Attribute    | Description
 -------------|-------------
-id           | id of wrapper div class        | class of wrapper div width        | Width of an iframe (might be any css width value: 800px, 100%, etc...
+id           | ID of wrapper div class        | Class of wrapper div width        | Width of an iframe (might be any css width value: 800px, 100%, etc...
 800px by default)
-height       | Height of an iframe (might be any css width value: 800px, 100%, etc... optional) src          | magnet url or url to torrent file (required) data-config  | additional player configuration in JSON (see [Player configuration](#player-configuration)) data-torrent | in case if torrent url has no '.torrent' extension just use this attribute
+height       | Height of an iframe (might be any css width value: 800px, 100%, etc... optional) src          | Magnet URI or url of torrent file (required) data-config  | Additional player configuration in JSON (see [Player configuration](#player-configuration)) data-torrent | In case if torrent url has no '.torrent' extension just use this attribute

 ## Advanced usage
 ```html